-- Match the profile of its assets and liabilities, taking into account the risks inherent in the business; - Maintain sufficient, but not excessive, financial strength in accordance with risk appetite, to satisfy the requirements of the Company's regulators and other stakeholders, giving the Company's policyholders assurance of its financial strength; - Retain financial flexibility by maintaining strong liquidity; and - Allocate capital rigorously to repatriate excess capital where appropriate.
+- · Match the profile of its assets and liabilities, taking into account the risks inherent in the business; - Maintain sufficient, but not excessive, financial strength in accordance with risk appetite, to satisfy the requirements of the Company's regulators and other stakeholders, giving the Company's policyholders assurance of its financial strength: - · Retain financial flexibility by maintaining strong liquidity; and - Allocate capital rigorously to repatriate excess capital where appropriate.

-At 31 December 2018, the total eligible Own Funds to meet the SCR was £114,631 thousand (2017: £113,770 thousand), all of which was represented by unrestricted tier 1 capital.
-The Company's SCR, at 31 December 2018, was £5,056 thousand (2017: £4,745 thousand).
-The overall surplus position was £109,575 thousand (2017 £109,025 thousand) which translates to a regulatory cover ratio of 2,267% (2017: 2,398%).
+At 31 December 2019, the total eligible Own Funds to meet the SCR was £90,021 thousand (2018: £114,631 thousand), all of which was represented by unrestricted tier 1 capital.
+The decrease was mainly due to payment of a dividend of £25,000 thousand.
+The Company's SCR, at 31 December 2019, was £4,988 thousand (2018: £5,056 thousand).
+The overall surplus position was £85,033 thousand (2018 £109,575 thousand) which translates to a regulatory cover ratio of 1,805% (2018: 2,267%).